Sampler, Chapter 1

 The Corner Worker

 Kari numbly watched, terrified at an outcome she had yet to process.
-Sound faded into soft cotton, quickly replaced by an overwhelming drumming that pounded her skull.
-Shaken and trembling, she watched corner-workers frantically wave their black flags in a ripple effect that progressed around the track.
-The yellows and reds, reserved for signaling bruises, bumps, and dangerous oil slicks, comfortably rested on the ground in their customary spots.
-This time, they gave way to the ultimate signal in black: “All stop.
+Sound faded into soft cotton, quickly replaced by an overwhelming drumming that pounded at her skull.
+Shaken and trembling, she watched corner-workers frantically wave their red flags in a ripple effect that progressed around the track.
+The yellows and blacks reserved for signaling bruises, bumps, and dangerous oil slicks, comfortably rested on the ground in their customary spots.
+This time, they all gave way to the ultimate signal: “All stop.
 Race canceled.
 Return to the pits immediately.”
-Kari distantly remembered a training where the instructor explained that the black flag was one he'd hoped they'd never see.
+Kari distantly remembered a training where the instructor explained that the red flag was one he’d hoped they’d never see.

 Riders peeled off the race line, idling by at a fraction of their previous pace, visors up, necks craning to take in the catastrophe.
-Each sensed that this was something more than the usual slide-out or high-side that commonly occurred with each race.
+Each sensed that this was something more than the usual slide-out or high-side that commonly occurred in many races.
 With lights flashing, an ambulance roared to life.

 Kari stumbled down steps still slick with melted frost.
 Oblivious to spectators’ stares, her tears and sobs clearly advertised her connection to the crash.
 She lost sight of the accident scene on the lower steps and tried to access the track through a nearby gate.
 It was blocked by workers who carefully avoided her eyes and instead escorted her to the first row of the stands.
 A few moments later, Jack sat down next to her and put a protective arm around her shoulder.
 He’d seen the ambulance racing along the backside of the track, its emergency lights sending a signal of undefined urgency.
 Jack’s concerned eyes left questions unanswered as Kari collapsed into a pillow of darkness.